mavryk-network/mavryk-protocol/docs/shell/smart_rollup_node.rst

 """""""""""""""""""""""""""""

-It is the responsibility of rollup node operators to get the data passed through the reveal data channel when the rollup requests it.
+It is the responsibility of rollup node operators to get the data passed through the reveal data channel when the rollup requested it.

 To answer a request for a page of hash ``H``, the rollup node tries to read the content of a file ``H`` named